Applications open for Cass County Sheriff’s Community Scholarship - Leader Publications

 “Without community involvement, people participating, helping out each other, we would be at a loss as a sheriff’s office.
 We depend on the community to help us with our issues,” Behnke said.
 “Volunteerism is important to us, and this is one way we can encourage that.”

 The money for the scholarships is raised through annual golf outings hosted by the sheriff’s office.
-One of the scholarship requirements is that the winners be available to volunteer at the following year’s golf outing.
+One of the scholarship requirements is that the winners be available to volunteer at the next golf outing.
 This year’s outing will take place July 30.

 “The whole idea is to raise money and help out so more people can have the same opportunity,” Behnke said.